Am I fit to dive?

-Diving can be strenuous under certain conditions.
-To scuba dive safely, you must be in good general health and not be extremely overweight.
-Your respiratory and circulatory systems and body air spaces, such as your sinuses, must be normal and healthy.
-Pregnant women and people with heart trouble, a current cold or congestion, epilepsy, active asthma, a severe medical problem, or who is under the influence of alcohol or drugs, should not dive.
-If taking prescription medication, consult your doctor before participating in this program and if possible obtain a doctor’s note to say you are fit to scuba dive.
+Scuba diving can be strenuous.
+To dive safely you should be in good general health and have a reasonable level of fitness.
+You must not dive whilst you have a cold, congestion, ear infection, active asthma or are under the influence of alcohol or drugs.
+If taking prescription medication consult your doctor before participating in this program and, if possible, obtain a doctor’s note to confirm you are fit to scuba dive.